 Leave of Absence

 Students who wish to leave the University temporarily for academic, medical, religious or military-service reasons may request a Leave of Absence for a specified period of time.
 Medical leaves will only be granted for one of the following: fall term or spring term.
 Other types of leaves may be approved for up to one academic year.
 Leaves planned in advance must be requested at least three weeks before the beginning of the term during which the student wants to be absent from HPU.
 Requests for unplanned (i.e., health-related) leaves must be made immediately and are not considered retroactively.
 Reinstatement is contingent upon good conduct in the interim and, if studying at another college or university, an acceptable academic record.
+Students who take a medical leave need to include a statement by their care provider that they are medically cleared to return to High Point University.

 Students who do not return for the appointed term will be withdrawn retroactive to their leaving date, which may have financial consequences.